preesm/graphiti/README.md

 Graphiti
 ========
-Graphiti is a generic graph editor under BSD license created by IETR/INSA Rennes shipped as an Eclipse plug-in.
+Graphiti is a generic graph editor created by IETR/INSA Rennes shipped as an Eclipse plug-in.
+This project is distributed under the CeCILL-C license (see LICENSE file).

 Copyright (c), IETR/INSA Rennes
 All rights reserved.